Installation and Setup

 Supported Platforms

-Wolfram System Modeler is available on the platforms listed below.
+Wolfram System Modeler is available on the following operating systems:

-Note that there are some minor differences between the Windows version, described in this manual, and the Mac and Linux versions.
+Note that there are some minor differences between the operating systems.

-Keyboard keys: in general, the Ctrl key is mapped to the Command key on Mac, also known as the Apple key, on Macintosh keyboards.
+Keyboard mappings: In general, the Ctrl key on Windows is mapped to the Command key on macOS, also known as the Apple key, on Macintosh keyboards.

-Menus: the locations of the Options and About System Modeler menu items follow the guidelines for Mac and are found in the System Modeler menu.
-The Options menu item is called Preferences on Mac.
+Menus: The locations of the Options and About System Modeler menu items follow the guidelines for macOS and are found in the System Modeler menu.
+The Options menu item is called Preferences on macOS.

 Installing System Modeler

-This section contains information on how to install System Modeler on the supported platforms as well as any prerequisites.
+This section contains information on how to install System Modeler on the supported operating systems as well as any prerequisites.

 Windows

-Run the executable file for System Modeler you received.
-This will start the System Modeler installation wizard.
+Run the executable file you received for System Modeler.
+This will launch the System Modeler installation wizard.
 Follow the instructions in the wizard to complete the installation.

 System Modeler requires Apple's Xcode to be installed.
 Xcode is available at the Mac App Store.